Bachelor of Engineering Technology

 Why study the Bachelor of Engineering Technology at UNE?

-This course is not offered in 2017.
+This course will no longer be offered from 2017.

 This para-professional degree comprises two majors: Civil and Environmental.
 Subjects covered include soil mechanics, structural analysis and design, civil engineering materials, surveying, water engineering or environmental chemistry, ecology, chemical process technology, systems analysis and design.
 The program can include specialised electives from the University of Southern Queensland which is completed from UNE on a cross-institutional basis.